u11d-com/terraform-aws-medusajs/README.md

   ## Conditional creation variables
   # Disable creation of ECR for backend in case you have external repository
   ecr_backend_create    = false
-  # Disable creation of ECR for fronend in case you have external repository
+  # Disable creation of ECR for frontend in case you have external repository
   ecr_storefront_create = false
   # Disable creation of VPC for resources in case there is existing one
   vpc_create           = false
-  # Disable creation of Redis instance for MedusaJS backend
+  # Disable creation of Redis instance for Medusa backend
   elasticache_create   = false
-  # Disable creation of Postgresql RDS instance for MedusaJS backend
+  # Disable creation of Postgresql RDS instance for Medusa backend
   rds_create          = false
-  # Disable creation of MedusaJS backend resources
+  # Disable creation of Medusa backend resources
   backend_create      = false
-  # Disable seed step for MedusaJS backend
+  # Disable seed step for Medusa backend
   backend_seed_create = false
-  # Disable creation of MedusaJS frontend resources
+  # Disable creation of Medusa frontend resources
   storefront_create   = false
 }
 ```